Bonvesin da la Riva: Works

+A rather more cheerful and engaging insight into contemporary society is afforded by the De quinquaginta curialitatibus ad mensam (Fifty courtesies at Table), which lists the fifty rules of good table manners (don't slurp from a spoon, don't dip your bread in a communal wine-cup, etc.).

-He taught in Legnano and in Milan.
-His De magnalibus urbis Mediolani ("On the Marvels of Milan"), written in the late spring of 1288, languished unknown in a single manuscript in the Biblioteca Nacional de España, Madrid, until 1894.
+Another picture of contemporary Milan is painted by the Latin De magnalibus urbis Mediolani (On the Marvels of Milan), written in the late spring of 1288, which differs from earlier descriptions in not focusing on saints and churches, but rather praises the city for its size and wealth, backing up its claims with extensive facts and figures.
+Bonvesin's De magnalibus urbis Mediolani, languished unknown in a single manuscript in the Biblioteca Nacional de España, Madrid, until 1894.
 Its eight chapters form a monument of civic pride typical of the Italian communes, written by a man in a position to offer an unrivalled statistical report of the city that he felt was exalted above all others, like the eagle among birds.
 In Milan, he counted the belltowers (120) and the portoni, massive front doors of houses (12,500), the city's lawyers (120), physicians (28), ordinary surgeons (at least 150), butchers (440) and communal trumpeters (6).
 His order, the Umiliati, served as a kind of civil service in Milan, collecting taxes and controlling the communal treasury, so he was in a position to know.
-His long inventory of the fruits and vegetables that Milanesi were eating served as a rare source of ordinary fare for the historian of cuisine, as his verses De quinquaginta curialitatibus ad mensam ("Fifty courtesies at Table"), written in the Lombard language for the instruction of those not proficient in Latin, serve the historian of table manners.
+His long inventory of the fruits and vegetables that Milanesi were eating served as a rare source of ordinary fare for the historian of cuisine.